bdd100k/bdd100k/doc/source/download.rst

 MOT 2020 Images
 ~~~~~~~~~~~~~~~~

-Multi-object bounding box tracking videos in frames released in 2020
+Multi-object bounding box tracking videos in frames released in 2020.
+The videos are a subset of the 100K videos, but they are resampled to 5Hz from 30Hz.

 ::